1999 Jessore bombings

 A terrorist attack on an event of Bangladesh Udichi Shilpigoshthi in Jessore, Bangladesh occurred on 6 March 1999.
 Two time bombs were used to kill 10 people and injure another 150.

 Background

-Bangladesh Udichi Shilpi goshthi is the largest cultural organisation in Bangladesh.
+Bangladesh Udichi Shilpigoshthi is the largest cultural organisation in Bangladesh.
 In 2013, the organisation was awarded the Ekushey Padak, the Bangladesh's most prestigious award.
-Since 1999 many veteran jihadists from Afghanistan returned to Bangladesh and carried out attacks in Bangladesh.
+Since 1999, many veteran jihadists from Afghanistan returned to Bangladesh and carried out attacks in Bangladesh.

 Attack

-The attacks happened after midnight at a cultural event of Udichi Shilpi goshthi in Jessore, Bangladesh.
+The attacks happened after midnight at a cultural event of Udichi Shilpigoshthi in Jessore, Bangladesh.
 Five people were killed at the scene.
 Two time bombs exploded.
 The attacks took place on 6 March 1999.
-The event was taking place in Jessore Town hall grounds.
-Ten people were killed.
+The event was taking place in Jessore Town Hall grounds.
+10 people were killed.
 The attacks were carried out by Harkat-ul-Jihad-al-Islami Bangladesh.
 Over 100 people were injured.

 Trial

 Mufti Abdul Hannan, the leader of Harkat-ul-Jihad al-Islami Bangladesh, admitted his role in the attack after his arrest and called the bombing a success.